Travels with Sri Chinmoy

 I remember the first time I went to Germany, to visit my sister, I rode very third-class on British Airways, during a big trans-Atlantic storm (or so it seemed).
 I had a window seat and the two seats to my right were occupied by a Basque couple who were returning to Spain.

-During most of the six-hour flight, I read from Somerset Maughm’s Of Human Bondage, one of my all-time favorite books, I also listened to Mountain Silence’s wonderful CD, Harmonia Coeli, which is a collection of songs by Sri Chinmoy, arranged by Mountain Silence, dedicated to the Savior Christ.
+During most of the six-hour flight, I read from Somerset Maughm’s Of Human Bondage, one of my all-time favorite books, I also listened to Mountain Silence’s wonderful CD, Harmonia Coeli/welcome, which is a collection of songs by Sri Chinmoy, arranged by Mountain Silence, dedicated to the Savior Christ.